Export API: Specifications, columns, and filters

 Given that the data is typically refreshed every two hours, Snyk anticipates that the applied rate limits will allow comfortable consumption.
 Snyk recommends requesting an export per relevant Group once in a few hours or on a daily basis.

-The exported CSV files will remain available in the designated S3 bucket for a period of three days.
+The exported CSV files will remain available for a period of three days.

 If the Export API call does not define the specific columns, the returned data includes all the available columns by default.